 In 2022, RHIC completed construction and installation of a brand-new house-sized particle detector.
 This new detector, known as sPHENIX - together with RHIC's newly enhanced STAR detector - will greatly advance physicists' ability to study subtle details of quark-gluon plasma, a remarkable form of matter that filled the early universe.
-RHIC recreates tiny specks of this early-universe particle "soup" thousands of times each second by colliding the nuclei of atoms at nearly the speed of light.
+RHIC recreates tiny specks of this early universe particle "soup" thousands of times each second by colliding the nuclei of atoms at nearly the speed of light.

-In 2020, the DOE awarded the construction of the next-generation accelerator, the Electron-Ion Collider (EIC), to BNL.
+In 2020, the DOE awarded the construction of the next-generation accelerator, the EIC, to BNL.
 A collaboration between BNL and Thomas Jefferson Accelerator Laboratory, the EIC will be built by reusing one of the RHIC accelerators and the addition of an electron accelerator to allow collisions of electrons and ions, giving scientists a rare and exciting opportunity to explore and study the internal structures of atomic nuclei.
 What we learn from the EIC could power the technologies of tomorrow.

-The NASA Space Radiation Laboratory (NSRL) became operational in 2003.
-It is jointly managed by DOE's Office of Science and NASA's Johnson Space Center.
-The NSRL uses heavy ions to simulate space radiation and study the effects on biological specimens, such as cells, tissues, and

-DNA, as well as industrial materials.
+The NSRL became operational in 2003.
+It is jointly managed by DOE-SC and NASA's Johnson Space Center.
+The NSRL uses heavy ions to simulate space radiation to study the effects on biological specimens, such as cells, tissues, and DNA, as well as industrial materials and electronics.
 Studies are conducted to identify materials and methods that would reduce the risks astronauts will face on future long-term space missions.

 The National Synchrotron Light Source (NSLS) used a linear accelerator and booster synchrotron to guide charged particles in orbit inside two electron storage rings for use in a wide range of physical and biological experiments.
 Using beams of very intense light in the x-ray, ultraviolet, and infrared spectra, the NSLS allowed scientists to study the structure of proteins, investigate the properties of new materials, and understand the fate of chemicals in the environment.
 Although the NSLS had been continually updated since its commissioning in 1982, the practical limits of its performance had been reached and operations permanently ceased in September 2014.
+Research at the NSLS was associated with two Nobel Prizes.
+The first was awarded in 2003 to Roderick MacKinnon for describing how proteins help generate nerve impulses.
+The second, awarded in 2009 to Venkatraman Ramakrishnan and Thomas Steitz for the structure of the ribosome.